SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

   local drugstore.
 You got this.
 Just do it.
 - __Don't be a super-spreader of misinformation.__  Fox and Facebook are _terrible_
   sources of information.
-- (If you are eligible to vote in the Georgia Senate run-off:)__Vote, dammit!__ Look, it really matters that you vote.
+- __Vote, dammit!__ (If you are eligible to vote in the Georgia Senate run-off.)
+Look, it really matters that you vote.
 You already know my opinion, but really: you can't possibly be _undecided_, can you?
 Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan&hellip; well, get over it and vote that sort of thing out of office at every level.
 As someone who grew up Republican, I promise you: it doesn't hurt.
+A Republican vote is a vote for continued dysfunction.
   Vote for Ossof &amp; Warnock.
 - __Get vaccinated:__ when your turn comes, get whatever COVID-19 vaccine is on offer.
   It'll be covered by your insurance.
 Even if you are uninsured (really?!), it will be cheap &ndash; much cheaper than dying.
 So take the vaccine, _thank_ the clinician who